 Upper Body– 44” Chest, Torso Length 23” (collar bone to pant button), Shoulder Width Approx 22”, Arm Length 19.5” (pit to wrist)

 Lower Body– 34” Waist, 42” Hips, 30” Inseam, 24.5” Thigh

 Turn On’s: Size L Jackets that fit well around my chest.
 Size M Pants that fit well around my thighs so I can get in and out of my pockets.
 Reviewing new gear and especially my super-hot wife.

 Turn Off’s: Size L Jackets that don’t fit well around my chest.
 Size M Pants that I can’t get up over my thighs.
 Traffic and people who can’t park inside the lines.

 Fit: So the fit of this jacket is pretty much a normal fit.
 You can easily get a mid layer or even 2 underneath without it being restricting.
 There is a decent amount of room for my arm length so if you have longer arms than I do you will be fine.
-Conversly you won’t have to worry about it looking weird if you are my length arm or shorter.
+Conversely, you won’t have to worry about it looking weird if you are my long arm or shorter.
 The fit around my shoulders is flattering and it doesn’t go down too far past my waist.
 So overall it’s a very good fit and when I’m about 10+ lbs lighter in mid snowboard season it will fit even better.
-It’s got a very high end look and feel to it.
-The sleves are wide enough to easily fit any size glove under the sleeve.
+It’s got a very high-end look and feels to it.
+The sleeves are wide enough to easily fit any size glove under the sleeve.
 It can also tighten up really tight around the wrists.